Yeardley Love: Why Domestic Violence Is Serious

 So, teens out there, take note and learn from Yeardley's death.
 After all, 1 out of every 5 female high school students reports (yeah, those are just the ones who actually report it) being physically or sexually abused by a dating partner.
 Seriously, don't let this happen to you OR your friends.

-More articles in WMC FBomb by Category: Education, Feminism, Gender-based violence, Media, Violence against women
+More articles by Category: Education, Feminism, Gender-based violence, Media, Violence against women

-More articles in WMC FBomb by Tag: Domestic violence, Sexualized violence, Activism and advocacy, College, News
+More articles by Tag: Domestic violence, Sexualized violence, Activism and advocacy, College, News